-The European Union Chemical Biological Radiological and Nuclear Risk Mitigation Centres of Excellence Initiative or EU CBRN CoE was launched in response to the need to strengthen the institutional capacity of countries outside Europe to mitigate CBRN risks.
+The European Union Chemical Biological Radiological and Nuclear Risk Mitigation Centres of Excellence Initiative (or EU CBRN CoE) was launched in response to the need to strengthen the institutional capacity of countries outside the European Union to mitigate CBRN risks.
 These risks may be created intentionally (e.g. the Sarin attack on the Japanese subway), accidentally (e.g. Bhopal) or naturally (e.g. swine flu).

 A local worldwide network

 The CoE aims to strengthen regional security by increasing local ownership, local expertise and long-term sustainability.

 The CoE is centred around a worldwide network of local experts and collaborating partners.

 In avoiding a traditional top-down approach, we work in partnership with countries to encourage local ownership of CBRN action plans, policies and project proposals.
 The CoE aims to strengthen regional security by increasing local ownership, local expertise and by ensuring long-term sustainability through this dynamic network that continues to evolve.

 The countries that join the initiative work together in eight regions, headed up by a secretariat at regional level.